strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/entity-service/crud.md

 # Entity Service API: CRUD operations

-The [Entity Service API](/developer-docs/latest/developer-resources/database-apis-reference/entity-service-api.md) is built on top of the the [Query Engine API](/developer-docs/latest/developer-resources/database-apis-reference/query-engine-api.md) to perform CRUD operations on entities.
+The [Entity Service API](/developer-docs/latest/developer-resources/database-apis-reference/entity-service-api.md) is built on top of the the [Query Engine API](/developer-docs/latest/developer-resources/database-apis-reference/entity-service-api.md) and uses it to perform CRUD operations on entities.

 ## findOne()